-• YOUR INVESTMENT IN THE NOTES MAY RESULT IN A LOSS -
+YOUR INVESTMENT IN THE NOTES MAY RESULT IN A LOSS -

 The notes do not guarantee any return of principal.
-If the Final Value is less than the Initial Value by more than 15.00%, you will lose 1% of the principal amount of your notes for every 1% that the Final Value is less than the Initial Value by more than 15.00%.
-Accordingly, under these circumstances, you will lose up to 85.00% of your principal amount at maturity.
+If the Final Value is less than the Barrier Amount, you will lose 1% of the principal amount of your notes for every 1% that the Final Value is less than the Initial Value.
+Accordingly, under these circumstances, you will lose more than 30.00% of your principal amount at maturity and could lose all of your principal amount at maturity.